 At Cadence, we make specialty needles for the OEM new product development teams.
 We focus on making specialty needles perform better.
 Our sharpening technology is second-to-none.
 In fact, you won't find any specialty needles that are more durable and precise than the ones we manufacture.

 We even have the capability to develop a prototype cutting instrument for OEM customers who need something new and innovative.
-We're always looking for new ways to improve cutting technology in order to stay at the top of our field.
-We're ready to help you with all of your specialty needle needs today.
+We're always looking for new ways to improve cutting technology in order to stay at the top of our industry and we're ready to help you with all of your specialty needle needs today.

 Cadence lowers penetration force for custom needle / introducer application - A start-up surgical device company was having problems getting a custom needle / introducer to penetrate the tissue properly during general surgery.
 The mechanical design of the device dictated that the special needle penetrate the tissue with minimum deflection and tissue damage so as to aid in the healing process.